Epicalsoft/reach-sdk-netstandard/README.md

 # Reach Api Client SDK for .NET Standard
-This open-source library allows you to integrate Reach into your .NET Standard libraries.
+The Reach Api Client SDK allows you to integrate Reach into your .NET Standard libraries.

 Learn more about about the provided samples, documentation, integrating the SDK into your app, accessing source code.